atduskgreg/opencv-processing-book/kinograph_2.md

 <img src="http://gregborenstein.com/assets/opencv/region_of_interest.gif" width="400px" />

-* Sometimes we don't want to work on the whole image at once
-* Maybe we only care about a feature if it appears in a certain area
-* Or maybe we're running filtering operations (like histogram equalization) that will have different results depending on their input
+When filtering images, sometimes we don't want to apply our filters to the entire image.
+Sometimes we'd rather select a particular area of the image just filter it.
+Maybe we only care about a feature if it appears in a particular spot.
+Or maybe we're running filtering operations that will have different results depending on their input (like we just saw above with histogram equalization).

-* Region of interest lets us process just a sub-section of our starting image.
-* A bit more like how our eyes work which are constant refocusing and re-adjust to different areas in front of us
+OpenCV lets us select a Region of Interest (ROI) in order to do just that.
+After we set our ROI, subsequent filters will only apply to that area.
+In the GIF above you can see our threshold filter applied just to the area around the actors face.

 #### Region of Interest + Histogram Equalization

 <img src="http://gregborenstein.com/assets/opencv/roi_histogram.gif" width="400px" />

-* The effects of histogram equalization depend on the range of grays in the image being processed
-* Our original scans have a wide range, therefore the filter had little effect
-* We really want to bring out the edges of the sprocket holes
+As we saw, the effects of histogram equalization depend on the range of grays in the image being processed.
+Our original frame scans have a wide range of gray values and therefore the filter had little effect.
+But, if we select the right Region of Interest, histogram equalization can really help us bring out the sprocket holes.

-* ROI lets us run histogram equalization on just that area which has a much greater effect
+In the GIF above, I've selected a small square on the right as an ROI.
+This area captures the edge of the frame and one of the sprocket holes.
+Unlike our earlier attempt on the whole image, running histogram equalization on just this area has a dramatic effect.
+It significantly darkens the edges of the sprocket hole making it much easier to detect.

+Using an ROI like this, makes our image filters work a little bit more like our eyes, which are constantly refocusing and re-adjusting to different objects and light conditions in front of us.